|show past evenings|

 |HILDA THURMAN PRINT COMPETITION & BUFFET |

-On our final evening we ask each member to submit a print to be judged by the audience after which we shall round off the season as we began with a buffet, but don’t forget to attend next week's Annual General Meeting as this is your chance to have your say in Club affairs.
+For a bit of fun we ask each member to submit a new print to be judged by the audience after which we shall round off the season as we began with a buffet, but don’t forget to attend next week's Annual General Meeting as this is your chance to have your say in Club affairs

 The most important evening of the season in many ways as it is the Committee which decides not only the expenditure of the Club but also its' future direction and it can only do this by knowing what its' members want so this is your opportunity to tell us.